 - File your accounts to HMRC

 - File a corporate tax return when there is a notice from HMRC

 - Notify shareholders of any personal benefit from a transaction the company makes.

 An LTD is undoubtedly one of the most ideal business structures in the UK.
-If its favorable nature has piqued your interest somewhat, and you want to start a private limited company as your business structure of choice, you can wrap up the whole process by yourself in a matter of weeks.
+If its favorable nature has piqued your interest somewhat, and you want to start a private limited company, you can wrap up the whole process by yourself in a matter of weeks.